rickyfelix19/leaping-rabbit/README.md

 For more information about the course syllabus in detail, click [here](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Full+Stack+JavaScript+Developer+Nanodegree+Program+Syllabus.pdf)

 This repo is protected under [the MIT License.](https://github.com/rickyfelix19/leaping-rabbit/blob/main/LICENSE) and [Convenor Code of Conduct](https://github.com/rickyfelix19/leaping-rabbit/blob/main/CODE_OF_CONDUCT.md)

+Click here to read my [journal]() to read the problems I encountered for each chapters